cfmmoc/cfmmoc-dataset-ll/README.md

 Licensed under The GNU General Public License v3.0 (GPLv3)

 Any modification, re-utilization or copy of the dataset in other software or publications should mention a data CITATION of this dataset.

+## Overview

+3D models are in OGRE mesh format, and textures are in dds format.